Narmer Macehead: Motifs

 The Narmer macehead is better preserved than the Scorpion Macehead and has had various interpretations.
 One opinion is that, as for the Palette, the events depicted on it record the year it was manufactured and presented to the temple, a custom which is known from other finds at Hierakonpolis.
 A theory held by earlier scholars, including Petrie and Walter Emery, is that the macehead commemorates great occasions like Narmer's Heb Sed festival or marriage to a possible Queen Neithhotep.

 Narmer Macehead (drawing).
 The design shows captives being presented to Pharaoh Narmer enthroned in a naos.
 The scene depicts a ceremony in which captives and plunder are presented to King Narmer, who is enthroned beneath a canopy on a stepped platform.
 He wears the Red Crown of Lower Egypt, holds a flail, and is wrapped in a long cloak.
-To the left, Narmer's name is written inside a representation of the palace facade (the serekh) surmounted by a falcon.
+To the left (out of frame), Narmer's name is written inside a representation of the palace facade (the serekh) surmounted by a falcon.
 At the bottom is a record of animal and human plunder; 400,000 cattle, 1,422,000 goats, and 120,000 captives.
 Ashmolean Museum, Oxford.

 On the left side of this macehead is a king sitting under a canopy on a dais; he is wearing the Red Crown (deshret) and is covered in a long cloth or cloak.
 The king is holding a flail and above the canopy a vulture, possibly the local goddess Nekhbet, hovers with spread wings.
 Nekhen, or Hierakonpolis, was one of four power centers in Upper Egypt that preceded the consolidation of Upper Egypt at the end of the Naqada III period.
 Hierakonpolis’s religious importance continued long after its political role had declined.
 Directly in front of the king is another dais, or possibly litter, on which a cloaked figure sits facing him.
 This figure has been interpreted as a princess being presented to the king for marriage, the king's child or a deity.
 The dais is covered by a bow-like structure and behind it are three registers.
 In the center register, attendants are walking or running behind the dais.
 In the top register, an enclosure, with what seems like a cow and a calf, might symbolise the nome of Theb-ka, or the goddess Hathor and her son Horus, deities associated with kingship since earliest times.
 Behind the enclosure, four standard-bearers approach the throne.
 In the bottom register, in front of the fan-bearers, are a collection of offerings.